Stronger Culture, Healthier Lifestyles

-This project offers a unique after-school program that encourages Aboriginal children to connect with their culture and focuses on culturally relevant activities chosen by the local Aboriginal community, including physical activities and healthy lifestyle choices.
+This project offers a unique after-school program that encourages Aboriginal children to connect with their culture and focuses on using culturally relevant activities chosen by the local Aboriginal community to promote healthy lifestyles and educational outcomes.

 “This is the first program of its kind where connection to culture is the focal point to improve children’s healthy lifestyle behaviours and build confidence in who they are.” says Chief Investigator, Dr Rebecca Stanley.

 This multi-component afterschool program brings together researchers in social sciences, health sciences and humanities and social inquiry (specifically Indigenous studies) to transform lives of Aboriginal children living in disadvantaged areas of the Illawarra region in a positive and motivating way.

 Dr Rebecca Stanley is a Post-doctoral Fellow funded through a NSW Health Early-Mid Career Fellowship in the Early Start Research Institute, within the Faculty of Social Sciences.
 Her current research focuses on children’s physical activity and sedentary behaviour and developing and testing culturally appropriate practices in afterschool settings to support all children to develop healthier lifestyles.
 She will contribute to the design, implementation and evaluation of the program and consult with local Aboriginal communities and children.